abhishekrajdutta/HUSKY_scripts/README.md

-# HUSKY_scripts

-Repository for fusing sensor data on the Clearpath Husky for localisation
+Scripts for the fusion and observation of sensor data from an IMU and Visual Odometry